syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 documentation: ug
 ---

-# Selection in .NET MAUI Chart
+# Selection in .NET MAUI SfCircularChart

 [SfCircularChart]() provides selection behavior, which allows you to select or highlight a chart segment using [DataPointSelectionBehavior]().

-## Data Point Selection
+## Enable Selection

 To enable the data point selection in the [SfCircularChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
 The selection instance should then be set to the chart series [SelectionBehavior]() property.